MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 5, Scaled down the difficulty of Apocalypse

-6, Adjusted the position of checkpoint in Apocalypse
+6, Adjusted the positions of checkpoints in Apocalypse

-7, Changed the font in game
+7, Changed the game font

 8, Bug fixes

 9, Other changes

-## V1.2.0
+## v1.2.0
 Update date: August 6th, 2020

 1, Added new levels: Beach, Rain, Holidays, Valley

-2, Remade all the ui in game
+2, Redesigned all UI in game

 3, Changed the icon of checkpoint

 4, Changed the particles in game

-5, Changed the sound of checkpoint
+5, Changed the sound effect of checkpoint

 6, Removed "The" in title in English for all levels